Dylmoco/smoothr/README.md

 </script>
 ```

-Include the Authorize.Net Accept.js script on pages that render the checkout form:
+Include the Authorize.Net **Accept.js** script on pages that render the checkout form.
+The integration uses plain Accept.js with custom input fields (not AcceptUI), so ensure your page contains elements for the card number, expiry and CVC:

 ```html
 <script type="text/javascript" src="https://jstest.authorize.net/v1/Accept.js"></script>